-- B. Outside display of products for sale. - C. Kindergarten or child care facilities, provided the building occupied by the use is architecturally compatible with the neighborhood, and provisions are made for vehicular access, parking and fences to control accessibility of the children to adjoining hazardous conditions such as roads, streets, lakes, ponds, or adjacent yards. - D. Drive-thru or drive-in facilities for financial institutions, restaurants or other businesses. - E. Outdoor storage of goods.
+- B. Outside display of products for sale and outdoor storage of goods. - C. Kindergarten or child daycare facilities, provided the building occupied by the use is architecturally compatible with the neighborhood, and provisions are made for vehicular access, parking, and fences to control accessibility of the children to adjacent yards and/or adjoining hazardous conditions such as roads, streets, lakes, ponds, etc. - D. Drive-thru or drive-in facilities for financial institutions, restaurants, or other similar retail establishments. - E. Outdoor patios for permitted eating and drinking establishments, providing appropriate screening is included and impacts to neighboring properties, such as lighting and noise, are mitigated. - F. Recreational facilities. - G. Automobile repair and service facilities, except refueling stations and standalone car washes.

-A. No use not specifically authorized by the express terms of this article of the Zoning Resolution shall be permitted.
+A. No use not specifically authorized by the express terms of this Article of this Zoning Resolution shall be permitted.

 - B. Outdoor storage of junk motor vehicles, as defined by ORC 505.173, for a period exceeding fourteen (14) days is prohibited.
 Said vehicle, if stored on the premises shall be enclosed within a building so as not to be visible from any adjoining property or public road. - C. No trailer of any type, boats, motor homes or equipment of any type shall be parked in front of the front building line on any lot within this district.
-If a structure is located on the tract of land or lot, the building line shall be considered to be the front wall of the structure, even if said structure is located behind the minimum building line established by this code or the restrictions on the plat or deed. - D. Except as specifically permitted by Section 14.03 (E) herein, no manufactured/mobile office structure shall be placed or occupied in this district. - E. No cultivators, processors, or retail dispensaries of medical marijuana, licensed under Ohio Revised Code Chapter 3796, shall be located nor operate in this district.
+If a structure is located on the tract of land or lot, the building line shall be considered to be the front wall of the structure, even if said structure is located behind the minimum building line established by this code or the restrictions on the plat or deed. - D. Except as specifically permitted by Section 14.03 (E) herein, no manufactured/mobile office structure shall be placed or occupied in this district. - E. No cultivators, processors, or retail dispensaries of medical marijuana, licensed under Ohio Revised Code Chapter 3796, shall be located nor operate in this district. - F. No drive-thru facilities of any kind shall be permitted except as provided in Section 14.04 (D).